cbtek/ProjectGen/README.md

 # ProjectGen
 This is a CMake scaffolding tool for generating skeleton projects for C++ and Qt.
-It

 **The Command Line Version**
 pgen - The command line version of the application does not require Qt to build.